-Scott Cowan has more than 28 years of trial and appellate experience in complex, multiparty, and multiforum litigation and arbitration involving intellectual property, construction, energy, and petrochemical matters.
-He has substantial transactional experience negotiating, drafting, interpreting, and defending complex contracts in several contexts, including the COVID-19 (coronavirus) pandemic.
+Scott Cowan has more than 30 years of trial and appellate experience in complex, multiparty, and multiforum litigation and arbitration involving intellectual property, construction, energy, and petrochemical matters.
+He has substantial transactional experience negotiating, drafting, interpreting, and defending complex contracts in several contexts, including the COVID-19 pandemic.
 Scott's focused and practical approach has led to a variety of successful outcomes in significant 8 to 10-figure matters for numerous companies in the oil and gas, petrochemical, construction, software, technology, aerospace, manufacturing, and service industries on both U.S.-based and international matters.

 Before law school, Scott worked in the construction industry in a variety of roles, including as a design professional, contractor, and owner's representative.
 He has successfully handled numerous construction matters for owners, architects, engineers, and contractors.
 He has extensive experience with a variety of contractual risk management issues, including force majeure, indemnities, insurance, liability limitation, training, and compliance.

-Scott's oil, gas, and petrochemicals industry experience includes significant commercial, personal injury, and wrongful death disputes involving refinery, plant, and pipeline construction; maintenance, renovation, and improvements; technology licensing; disaster prevention/response; and Occupational Safety and Health Administration (OSHA) compliance, failure analysis, and root cause investigations.
+Scott's oil, gas, and petrochemicals industry experience includes significant commercial, royalty, upstream, midstream, downstream, personal injury, and wrongful death disputes involving refinery, plant, and pipeline construction; maintenance, renovation, and improvements; technology licensing; disaster prevention/response; and Occupational Safety and Health Administration (OSHA) compliance, failure analysis, and root cause investigations.
 His intellectual property experience spans the hardware, software, energy, petrochemicals, and construction industries and includes the prosecution and defense of claims involving trade secrets, copyrights, patents, and licensing disputes.